-Hayley Kiyoko Alcroft (born April 3, 1991) is an American actress and singer-songwriter.
+Hayley Kiyoko Alcroft (born April 3, 1991 in Los Angeles, California) is an American actress and singer-songwriter.
 Born in Los Angeles, she got her start in 2007 with the The Stunners, an all-girl singing and dancing group.
 The group released a couple singles before splitting in 2011.

 In 2009, she began playing Velma Dinkley in Scooby-Doo!
 The Mystery Begins and its sequel Scooby-Doo!
 Curse of the Lake Monster.
 She then began working for Disney, starting with guest starring in four episodes of Wizards of Waverly Place, before starring in the television film Lemonade Mouth.
 In 2015, Hayley landed a leading role on the short-lived series CSI: Cyber.